 Leverage resources from microfinance institutions (MFIs) and Commercial banks

-It interesting how IFAD investments plays a role in helping large private corporations direct their investments in a way that enhances inclusive development of rural communities.
+It is interesting how IFAD investments plays a role in helping large private corporations direct their investments in a way that enhances inclusive development of rural communities.
 These engagement strategies are also helpful in defining strategies to engage rural communities.
-A paper was published: The Business Advantage that provides findings on these studies.
+The study was published in The Business Advantage which provides further details on the findings.

 There is growing need to engage youth across sectors.
 Ensuring that their voices are heard, skills and expertise valued.
 But who exactly is targeted when you refer to youth?

-Literature highlights that, youth are a diverse group of individuals, with different experiences, drivers, aspirations, challenges which essentially leads to their varied ideas .
+Adolescence is the period from the start of puberty until physical and emotional maturity is reached.
+‘Adolescents’ are a group that is asserted in the definition of youth.
+In general, young people are described as a group of people in the transition during which children and adolescents gradually become recognised as adults – the intermediary between childhood and adulthood.
+However, defining youth goes beyond age, they are a heterogeneous group (IFAD, 2007).
+Youth are a diverse group of individuals, with different experiences, drivers, aspirations, challenges which essentially leads to their varied ideas .
 While there is this difference, there is also a class difference among youth – the rural and urban youth.

 “Adaptation done well, cuts across all sectors” – Benjamin Sovacool